Dental Hygiene Schools and Programs

 Dental Hygiene Programs Overview

 If a career with a competitive salary and faster-than-average job growth sounds appealing, check out the field of dental hygiene.
-Dental hygienists can enter the workforce with as little as a certificate or associate degree, and may choose to work their way up to a master's or doctorate degree in dentistry.
+Dental hygienists can enter the workforce with as little as a certificate or associate degree, and may choose to work their way up to a master’s or doctoral degree in dentistry.
 In addition to cleaning teeth and examining patients for signs of oral disease, dental hygienists also educate patients to improve and maintain their oral health.

 Best Dental Hygiene Programs